 Prospective first-year students with a grade point average (GPA) of 3.0 or higher may choose to not submit SAT or ACT standardized test scores during the application process.
 Students with an SAT of 1020 or higher, or an ACT of 20 or higher, are encouraged to submit their scores for additional scholarship consideration for all majors with the exception of Sciences, Nursing, and Engineering.

 Students should carefully consider whether their SAT/ACT scores reflect their overall academic performance in high school.
 Students with an SAT of 1020 or higher, or an ACT of 20 or higher, should submit their scores for additional scholarship consideration.

 If students believe their scores are not indicative of their achievement and potential and do not support their candidacy for admission, they may wish to withhold their scores.

 Yes.
 Merit and need-based scholarship programs are available to all applicants, and students with a 3.25 high school GPA are eligible for merit awards, with or without test scores.
 Course selection and overall grade point average are weighted heavily in the review process.
 If a student achieves an SAT of 1020 or higher, or an ACT of 20 or higher, those test scores provide further evidence of academic ability and potential and should be submitted to the Office of Undergraduate Admissions to increase scholarship opportunities.

 Yes.
-All applicants to the College of Nursing, the College of Engineering, and the College of Arts and Sciences are required to submit scores.
+All applicants to the College of Nursing & Health Sciences (including Medical Laboratory Science), the College of Engineering, Biology, and Chemistry are required to submit scores.
 Test scores are also required for all home-schooled and international applicants.

 The decision to allow students the option of submitting standardized test scores within the undergraduate admissions process gives students the autonomy to decide what information they believe best represents their qualifications for admission to UMass Dartmouth.